// Platform

 Cold Tier (Object Storage)

-The cold tier is the durable layer.
-All content is written here on creation (dual-write with the hot tier) and persists for 90 days before automatic expiration.
-Each project has its own isolated storage.
+Durable layer.
+All content is written here on creation (dual-write with the hot tier) and persists for a tier-dependent window before automatic expiration.
+Each project's objects live in their own container with per-project encryption keys.

 Retrieval

-Note: If content has expired from both tiers (beyond 90 days in cold storage and evicted from cache), requests return a 404.
-Database metadata records persist independently of storage tier expiration.
+Note: If content has expired from both tiers (beyond the cold storage retention period and evicted from cache), requests return a 404.
+Database rows for stored items persist by default, though some cleanup paths (notably Files and Uploads) may soft-delete the metadata row; see each type's documentation for specifics.

 Encryption

-All cold tier content is encrypted at rest using AES-256-GCM.
-Encryption and decryption are handled transparently by the platform -- content is encrypted before writing to storage and decrypted automatically on retrieval.
+All stored content is encrypted at rest using AES-256-GCM in both tiers.
+Encryption and decryption are handled transparently, content is encrypted before writing to either tier and decrypted automatically on retrieval.

 Storage Billing

 All storage types contribute to a single billable total per project.
-There is no per-type billing -- your combined usage across completions, responses, conversations, batch files, models, and uploads determines the bill.
+There is no per-type billing; combined usage across every storage type determines the bill.

 Property Details

-Minimum charge 1 GB minimum as soon as any storage is used
+Minimum charge (display) 1 GB minimum is applied to the Usage dashboard rollup as soon as any storage is used

-Formula Billable GB = max(1 GB, actual total usage) when usage > 0; 0 when nothing stored
+Formula (display) Displayed billable GB = max(1 GB, actual total usage) when usage > 0; 0 when nothing stored.
+The underlying time-weighted credit deduction is computed from actual bytes, the 1 GB floor is a dashboard rounding rule, not a ledger floor.

 Rate Per-GB monthly rate from your service tier (visible on Usage dashboard)